 Decorating With Flowers

 Favorite flowers for bouquets are Bachelor’s Buttons in shades of pink and blue, spikey Purple Coneflower, fluffy towers of lavender Lupine, tall stalks of blue Larkspur, and the striking yellows of Black-eyed Susan and Gloriosa Daisy.
-Think about including the multicolored warm hues of the Firewheel Gaillardia, native annual Sunflowers and plains Coreopsis.
-Tall stalks of the brilliant white Shasta daisy, the fuzzy spikes of Liatris or tall stalks of ferny-leafed Cosmos add eye-catching interest.
+Think about including the multicolored warm hues of the Firewheel Gaillardia, native annual Sunflowers, and Plains Coreopsis.
+Tall stalks of the brilliant white Shasta Daisy, the fuzzy spikes of Liatris or tall stalks of ferny-leafed Cosmos add eye-catching interest.
 Poppies, although brilliantly tempting, don’t have a very long vase life.
 Their delicate petals tend to fall off with just a touch.
-Use the clouds of annual Baby’s Breath to fill in the spaces and unite all components.
-Lastly add a few tall grass tassels reminiscent of meadows and forest glens.
+Use the bobbing, white heads of annual Baby’s Breath to fill in the spaces and unite all components.
+Lastly, add a few tall grass tassels reminiscent of meadows and forest glens.

 Create an arrangement for any room of the house or porch or even your favorite reading nook.
 Remember to balance the size of the arrangement with the room and use, putting low arrangements on the dining table.
 Don’t be afraid to bring the bounty of your own wildflower meadow into your home and feel free to upload a picture of your arrangement to our website!